munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ## The Pattern

 A **base class** defines an abstract **sandbox method** and several **provided operations**.
-Marking them protected makes it clear to a user that they are for use by derived classes.
+Marking them protected makes it clear to that they are for use by derived classes.
 Each derived **sandboxed subclass** implements the sandbox method using the provided operations.